erviveksoni/gesture-controlled-raspberrypi-rover/README.md

 The INT pin should be facing towards the fingers of the glove
 <img src="images/mpu-6050.jpg" alt="Gesture Controlled RaspberryPi Rover" />

 * Mount the NodeMCU over the top of the glove.
-I used a double sided tape to stick the breadboard to the glove.
+I used a double sided tape to glue the breadboard to the glove
 <img src="images/GloveMount.jpg" alt="Gesture Controlled RaspberryPi Rover" width="300" height="168" />

 #### Software
 * Setting up an MQTT communication: I found this very helpfull post on setting up and using MQTT communication between a [Raspberry Pi and NodeMCU](https://www.instructables.com/id/How-to-Use-MQTT-With-the-Raspberry-Pi-and-ESP8266/).
-Follow till section `Step 6: Installing Python Client (paho-mqtt)` of the post.
+Follow till section `Step 3: Testing the Broker` of the post.
 Keep a note of the MQTT credentials
+* Installing Python Client (paho-mqtt) on Raspberry Pi `sudo pip3 install paho-mqtt`
 * Download this Repository on the Raspberry Pi
   `git clone https://github.com/erviveksoni/gesture-controlled-raspberrypi-rover`
 * cd to the `gesture-controlled-raspberrypi-rover` folder